apigear-io/apigear-docs/docs/maker/tutorial.md

 ## Creating a template

-First we create a new blueprint by creating a folder and placing a rules document at the root folder and an empty template document inside a templates folder.
+First we create a new template by creating a folder and placing a rules document at the root folder and an empty template document inside a templates folder.

 The folder structure will look like this.